 Alan Turing was a man before his time.
-This brilliant English code-breaker helped turn the tide of World War II, and was arguably one of the fathers of the entire field of computer science.
+This brilliant code-breaker helped turn the tide of World War II, and he was one of the founders of computer science.

 Born right before the start of WW I, and parked in England by his Indian civil service parents,Turing studied quantum mechanics, a very new field, probability, and logic theory at King’s College, Cambridge, and was elected a Fellow.
 His paper-based theoretical model for the Turing Machine, an automatic computational design, proof of the theorem that automatic computation cannot solve all mathematical problems is called the Turing Machine, and contributed significantly to computational theory.
 He continued his studies at Princeton in algebra and number theory.

 In the years leading up to open hostilities in World War II, he was secretly working in government crypto-analysis.
 When England entered the war, he took on the full-time task of deconstructing the operation of the German Enigma machine.
 This cipher generator of immense complexityallowed the Germans to create apparentlyunbreakable codes.
 Turing embraced this cryptographychallenge, creating a decryption machine specifically aimed at Enigma, named the Bombe.
 Enigma’s unraveling was a several year process that achieved success in 1942.
 Information gleaned from decoded German messages permitted the Allies to anticipate U-Boat deployment, thereby winning the battle of the Atlantic.